“The thing that you are most afraid to write. Write that.” – Nayyirah Waheed, Advice To Young Writers

 Although I have had the disorder since I can remember, I felt as though I was managing it.
 It turns out, I wasn’t.
 I was making all of these sacrifices that I thought were a part of everyday life.
 I didn’t ever realise that there was another way.

 I have been in and out of therapy for the past few years and at first, I found it almost unbelievable that there was this whole world out there where people weren’t making the same compromises that I was.

 OCD can take over your life if you let it.
 However, it doesn’t deserve it.
 I hope that anyone who suffers with it reaches a point where they don’t let it get away with controlling them anymore.

 Where I Am Now.

-Currently, I find myself in a position where I am managing it (in the true sense of the word) a hell of a lot better than I was a year ago.
+Currently, I find myself in a position where I am managing it a hell of a lot better than I was a year ago.
 Some days are still really tough but I suppose that’s to be expected right?

 I feel that there will always be a part of me that is Obsessive.
 Hopefully though, I’ll be the one in control.
 One of the best things that I have ever heard about mental health is “Your mind will run away with itself if you let it” and it’s important for us to remember that we’re the ones in control.
 You carry your mind, it doesn’t carry you.

 With the past three years in particular being a massive challenge, I have been focusing all of my energy of retraining my brain.
 Naturally, as a result I’m a really different person.